Setup Menus in Admin Panel

 • Understanding the World This is the beginning stage of when children start to make sense of things through observation and exploration.

 • Expressive Arts and Design Imagination is an essential component of childhood and helps children learn many lifelong lessons.
-In this area of learning, creative activities like painting, drawing, music and technology give children the opportunity to learn new things, express themselves and develop their creativity.
+Hence, in this area of learning, creative activities like painting, drawing, music and technology give children the opportunity to learn new things, express themselves and develop their creativity.

 Adult nursing